benweier/Schemr/readme.md

 * Default binding: <kbd>Alt+Shift+F10</kbd> (Windows/Linux) <kbd>Option+Shift+F10</kbd> (OSX)

 # User Settings
-There are two settings available to control some of Schemr's behaviour.
+These settings are available to control some of Schemr's behaviour.
 Add them to `Preferences.sublime-settings` if you wish to override the default value.

 `schemr_brightness_threshold`: Integer 0-255.
 Defaults to 100.